-Who may register a death?
+Who can register a death?

 - Any other person with knowledge of the death

-What details do I need to provide?
+What information do I need to provide?

-What documents will I receive?
+What documents do I receive?

-- A certificate of registration of death (form 14) for the funeral director.
+- A certificate of registration of death (form 14) for the funeral director

 Tell Us Once

-This service is offered free of charge.
-The full process can take an additional 15 minutes so please advise either the Registrar or your Funeral Director at the time of booking your appointment.
-Alternatively, we can simply register your loved one’s passing with the Tell Us Once Service.
-This takes only a few minutes and is completed at the end of the Registration of the Death.
-You will receive a printed sheet to advise of the contact telephone number and unique reference code which will allow you to contact the service personally up to 28 days later.
-Should you decide not to use the service after Registering, the information will automatically be deleted after the 28 days.
+If you don’t have all the documents, or you want to use the service after the appointment, we can simply register your loved one’s passing with the Tell Us once Service.
+We will provide you with a letter with contact details and unique reference code that will allow you to contact the service personally up-to 28 days later.
+Should you decide not to use the service the information will automatically be deleted after the 28 days have lapsed.